damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 #### *Example 2 of functional Graph*:
-*The link below show some functional block diagrams of kinds of open-source projects*
+*The links below show some functional block diagrams of kinds of open-source projects*

 * [Functional diagram of Renesas’ ventilator](https://www.rs-online.com/designspark/ventilator-design-solution-from-renesas-electronics)